-ODMDSs A-D have not received any disposal material since their designations.
+ODMDSs A-D have not received any disposal material at the time this SMMP was issued.
 From the designation survey, sediments in the area of ODMDSs A-D are characterized as predominantly sand: 26% of samples contained >90% sand, 41% of samples contained >80% sand, and only two samples had a sand content less than 50% (PBS&J, 2004).